joemoose/psiops/docs/combat.md

 - **Close**: Melee range, up to 2 meters away.
 A character can move this distance freely.
 Characters can whisper and be heard.
 - **Nearby**: Handgun range.
 A character can move anywhere within this distance by using one movement action.
 Characters can talk and be heard.
 - **Far**: Rifle range.
 A character must expend between 2 and 4 movement actions to traverse this distance at the GM’s discretion.
 Characters can shout and be heard.
 - **Remote**: Heavy weapons range.
-A character usually can't traverse such a distance within the short timespan of personal combat.
+A character usually can't traverse such a distance within the short timespan of personal combat but, if required, will take 8 or more movement actions at the GM’s discretion.
 Too far away for verbal communication.

 ### Weapon Range Modifiers